Xtoun/icloud_email_generator/README.md

 ## Usage

-You can get prebuild binaries for Windows & ARM Macs from the [releases page](https://github.com/rtunazzz/hidemyemail-generator/releases).
-Follow the guide steps 1 & 2 below if you'd like to run it from source, otherwise you can skip to the 3rd step - set your cookie and run.

-Apple allows you to create 5 * # of people in your iCloud familly emails every 30 mins or so.
-From my experience, they cap the amount of iCloud emails you can generate at ~700.
+Apple allows you to create 5 emails per hour.
+From my experience, they cap the total amount of iCloud emails you can generate at 750.

 ## Setup
 > Python 3.12+ is required!